 If you don’t mind I would like to briefly share my testimony with you.
 Rewind to a few months ago when I was studying Mathew chapter 6 in preparation for bible study.

 As I begin reading over the chapter before bible study began I became overly confident that the majority of the text didn’t apply to me.
 “Okay that’s good, I don’t do that, yeah I’m good there, yep that doesn’t apply to me, and cool I’ve been delivered from that.
 I’m good then!”

 Since I was “good” I felt that the text didn’t apply to me, and I didn’t have much to say at the beginning of the group discussion.

 THEN my sweet husband Keith posed a question to the group “So since God says, “Therefore do not worry about tomorrow, for tomorrow will worry about itself” (Mathew 6:34), does that mean we are worrying about tomorrow when we plan ahead for things?

-I became slightly irritated because I am a BIG planner.
+Considering that I am a BIG planner, I became slightly irritated.
 I use to plan our vacations down to the minute to the point that “Vacation Amber” was deemed “un-fun”.
-I was eventually given the choice to get my life together and either began to Live in the moment and let things flow, or be left at home during future group vacations.
+Eventually, I was given the choice to get my life together and either began to live in the moment and let things flow, or be left at home during future group vacations.